Swathi-Krishna-Naik-Vankdoth/ai-gtm-planner-optimizer/README.md

 ## How It Works

-1. User enters campaign details (budget, audience, channels)
+1. The user enters campaign details such as budget, audience, timeline, and channels
-2. Backend processes input and sends structured prompt to LLM
+2. The FastAPI backend validates the input and sends a structured prompt to the LLM
-3. AI generates:
+3. The model returns structured business output, including:
-   - Budget allocation
+   - budget allocation
-   - Readiness checks
+   - readiness checks
-   - Market insights
+   - market insights
-   - Recommendations
+   - recommendations
-4. Output is returned via API and displayed in UI
+4. The response is returned through the API and displayed in the UI

 ## Why This Matters